googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 OpenTelemetry only works when installed in a standard location that is on the [`find_package()`][find-package] search path.
 Also, `opentelemetry-cpp` does not install `*.pc` files, so it is not yet usable with `make`.

+### Package Managers

+We are working on this, but at the moment, no package managers support `google-cloud-cpp`'s native integration with Cloud Trace.

 ## Platform Specific Notes